olorunda/tailorSync/docs/user-guide.md

 1. **Time Frame Selection**: Use the dropdown in the top-right corner to select the time frame for the displayed data (last 7 days, last 30 days, last 3 months, or last 12 months)
 2. **View Details**: Click on any order or invoice in the recent lists to view its details

+### Tips

+- Check your dashboard at the start of each day to plan your priorities
+- Pay special attention to the "Pending Payments" metric to manage cash flow
+- Use the charts to identify trends in your business performance

 ## Client Management

 The client management module allows you to store and manage your clients' information.